Gogorenascence/billing-notes/messageBank.md

 For any questions or additional information, feel free to contact Jamon Clayton at (682) 472-1132 or via email at j5healthcenters@gmail.com.

 You can also contact me at 346-269-8890 or via email at nantahkl@gmail.com.

+Hello,
+I'd like to request for a stop pay for Ella Payne's current bill and for a new check to be reissued.

+Claim #: 20240000789
+Date of Birth: 05/22/57
+Date of Injury: 01/16/24
+Date of Service: 01/17/25
+Billed Amount: $1800.00
+Tax ID: 822170594

+Also, if I could get the amount that was on the original check or an EOB, that would be appreciated.

+Thank you,
+Kornebari Nantah
+J5 Chiropractic and Health Centers